adammurdoch/configuration-cache-serialization/README.md

 ## Consistent handling of failures during serialization

 During serialization, code is run to calculate the values that are serialized to the cache.
 For example, the value of a `Provider` might be calculated or a dependency graph resolved.
-This might also include user code, for example a user function to map a `Provider` value or determine the default version of a dependency.
+This might also include running user code, for example a user function to map a `Provider` value or determine the default version of a dependency.

 Failures in this code mean the work graph is not fully available and should cause the configuration cache entry to